zhangsong2468/doc_crash/fss_assignments.rst

 Show the pwd of a bash terminal
 ===============================

+.. todo:: write this section.

 Print the superblock
 ====================

+.. todo:: write this section.

 Effect of opening a file
 ========================

+.. todo:: write this section.

 Print the inode
 ===============

+.. todo:: write this section.

 How is the data of a file stored in the RAM
 ===========================================

+.. todo:: write this section.

 Effect of writing a file
 ========================